Create an Inventory of Business Property for Your Massachusetts Small Business Insurance

 The appearance (hand-written or digital) of the inventory isn’t important, but ensuring that, if your business suffers a terrible loss this document will still be around, is!
 It’s actually the whole point!
 Whichever form you feel comfortable keeping your business inventory in isn’t the important part, WHERE you keep it on the other hand is!
 If when your desk lights on fire the inventory is in the top drawer and that’s the only copy; you are going to have a problem.
 Be mindful of the reason you are doing this in the first place – planning for the unexpected.
 Make sure you are taking that extra step to protect your small business from disaster.

-For more information about this topic, or to get some answers about your current insurance situation, please visit our virtual insurance agency at www.berryinsurance.com, stop by one of our two locations, or give us a call at (800) 941-3317.
+For more information about this topic, or to get some answers about your current insurance situation, please visit our virtual insurance agency at www.berryinsurance.com, stop our office in Franklin, Massachusetts or give us a call at (800) 941-3317.

 You can also find us on all your favorite social networking sites!